microsoft/winget-cli/README.md

 ### Building

 Open `winget-cli\src\AppInstallerCLI.sln` in Visual Studio and build.
-We currently only build using the solution; command line methods of building a VS solution should work as well.
+We currently only build using the solution; command-line methods of building a VS solution should work as well.
 After the build finishes, deploy the solution from Build > Deploy Solution.
 You can then run the client from the command line using `wingetdev`.

 ## Credit